|Course Number||Course Title||CL||LAB||CR|

 The degree of Associate in Science with a major in Education is awarded upon successful completion of the program.

 The Associate in Science in Education (ASEd) program concentrates on the foundations of education in a well-balanced approach.
+The program is based upon the New Hampshire Standards for Professional Education (Ed 610.02) and the New Hampshire Standards for General Education.
 The program provides students with opportunities to immerse themselves in the theoretical underpinnings and practical applications of education while completing associate degree requirements.
 Students who complete this program have the basic skills and knowledge to work effectively with all students in public school classrooms, including those students identified with special needs.
+Students will demonstrate a beginning understanding of learner development, learner differences, and learning environment and facilitation, as well as knowledge of content, assessment, and professional responsibility.

-By offering a broad range of courses, the Program prepares graduates to be Paraeducators or to transfer their credits to baccalaureate degree-granting institutions to pursue a career in teaching or counseling.
+By offering a broad range of courses, the Program prepares graduates to become Paraeducators in schools and/or to transfer their credits to baccalaureate degree-granting institutions to pursue a career in teaching, counseling or related fields.

 All students in the ASEd program are expected to achieve a minimum passing score stipulated by the NH Department of Education on the PRAXIS™ Core Academic Skills for Educators tests (http://www.ets.org/praxis/nh/requirements).
-Those students who intend to transfer to one of the colleges in the University System of NH must achieve a minimum GPA of 2.7 in addition to passing the PRAXIS I exam.
+Those students who intend to transfer to one of the colleges in the University System of NH must achieve a minimum GPA of 2.7 in addition to passing the PRAXIS Core Skills exam

-NHTI has transfer affiliations with baccalaureate degree-granting institutions of Granite State College, Southern New Hampshire University, New England College, Plymouth State University, and Rivier College.
+NHTI has transfer affiliations with baccalaureate degree-granting institutions of Granite State College, Southern New Hampshire University, New England College, Plymouth State University, Rivier College and Southern New Hampshire University.

 Specific Admission Requirements